 The pipe is probably frozen at its most exposed point.
 This may be the open end of the pipe, or at a bend or elbow.
 Running your hands over the pipe until you find a section that feels colder than the rest should help you identify the blockage quickly.

 - Use hot water to thaw the pipe

-Using a jug or watering can, pour warm water along the length of the pipe, repeating the process until the pipe has thawed (don’t use boiling water as this can crack or damage the pipe).
+Using a jug or watering can, pour hot water along the length of the pipe, repeating the process until the pipe has thawed (do not use boiling water as this can crack or damage the pipe).
+If you’re using a kettle, make sure to cool the kettle for at least 15 minutes once it’s boiled.
 Alternatively, you can use a hot water bottle or a heat pack to slowly defrost the pipe.

 - Restart your boiler